Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

 All variations of the SSPT framework share an identical conditional diffusion backbone to ensure rigorous ablation.
 Layouts are represented as coordinate sequences $\mathbf{x}\in\mathbb{R}^{2\times N}$, strictly conditioned on a semantic bundle $\mathbf{c}$ (comprising boundary masks and adjacency graphs).
 This architectural isolation ensures SSPT alters only the post-training mechanics without modifying the pre-trained neural backbone.

-To prevent evaluation leakage and test zero-shot configurational generalization, we enforce a strict \textit{split-by-room-count} protocol: the generator is fine-tuned exclusively on layouts with $\leq 7$ rooms and evaluated on an out-of-distribution \texttt{eval-8} benchmark (layouts with exactly 8 rooms).
+To prevent evaluation leakage during post-training and test room-count out-of-distribution behavior, we enforce a strict split-by-room-count protocol: the generator is fine-tuned exclusively on layouts with $\leq 7$ rooms and evaluated under the Eval-8 setting (layouts with exactly 8 rooms).